-Making sense of the exercise obstacle course; different types of exercise and their benefits
+Types of exercise: Different types of exercise and their benefits

+Types of exercise.
 Cue the groans!
 This blog post is all about the benefits of different types of exercise.
 Yes!
 You read that correctly!
-Although half way through a work out, it may feel like an intensely horrible punishment; as the saying goes, no pain no gain! 😉 So it’s time to explore the benefits of some of the latest exercise trends we may have been forced to try with friends (but secretly have grown to love!).
-Whether it be cardio, weight training or yoga, they all have different benefits for our physical, psychological and cognitive wellbeing.
+Although half way through a workout, it may feel like an intensely horrible punishment; as the saying goes, no pain no gain! 😉 So it’s time to explore the benefits of some of the latest exercise trends we may have been forced to try with friends (but secretly have grown to love!).
+Whether it be cardio, weight training or yoga, they all have different benefits for our physical, psychological and cognitive well-being.

 Types of Cardio training activities

-Any activity that increasing your breathing and heart rate is perfect for cardio training.
+Any activity that increases your breathing and heart rate is perfect for cardio training.
 Walking, running, swimming, dancing, playing tennis are all great activities for increasing your heart rate.

 Benefits of Resistance training